The Tri-Faith Initiative is led by the following partners:

 Learn more about Countryside Community Church here.

-American Muslim Institute
+American Muslim Institute (AMI)

 The American Muslim Institute’s (AMI) mission is to promote a better understanding of Islam in the Western world.
 AMI’s educational, religious and social programs are grounded in faith and the core values of Islam: acceptance, compassion, equality, justice and peace.